waltr21/343/c-lectures/PITCHME.md

 ---
 Enter **include guards**.

-Include guards make define some name in memory.
+Include guards allow us to define some name in memory.
 If it has already been defined, we don't redefine it.
-So:
+So we surround our \*.h file code with something like this:

 ```C
 #ifndef     __H_OUR_NAME__